THE FABRIC OF CIVILIZATION: HOW TEXTILES MADE THE WORLD Has Gone to the Publisher!

-On Sunday, September 29, I turned in the manuscript for my next book, The Fabric of Civilization: How Textiles Made the World, which will be published in fall 2020 (exact date TBD) by Basic Books.
-It will also come out in the U.K. from Hachette, but I'm not sure whether that will be simultaneous or later.
+On Sunday, September 29, I turned in the manuscript for my next book, The Fabric of Civilization: How Textiles Made the World, which will be published in November 2020 by Basic Books.
+It will also come out in the U.K.

 I made a couple of collages for my Instagram feed, with pictures hinting at some of the stories I'm eager to share.
-Here, I'll give a bit more abou them.
+Here, I'll give a bit more about them.

 The top left image, which appears at the beginning of chapter two (Thread), is from a portrait Maerten van Heemskerck painted in 1529 that is now in Amsterdam’s Rijksmuseum.
 It shows a woman named Anna Codde spinning, an absolutely essential form of labor before the Industrial Revolution.
 To give you some idea of how essential, consider that the cloth for a single pair of jeans requires about six miles of thread, which could take weeks to spin by hand.